getwilds/wilds-docker-library/gatk/README.md

 ### **Optimization Tips**
 - Use interval lists for targeted sequencing to improve performance
-- Consider parallel processing for large cohorts
+- Consider parallel processing for large cohorts using GNU Parallel
 - Use appropriate Java memory settings with `--java-options`

 ## Security Features